-The control panel provides four Notification Appliance Circuits (two Style Y or Z and two Style Y only).
+The control panel provides two Style Z (Class A) or Style Y (Class B) Notification Appliance Circuits, which are supervised and power-limited.

 Each circuit is capable of 1.5 amps of current.
-Total current drawn from all four circuits cannot exceed 2.25 amps.
-NACs are supervised and power-limited.
+Total current drawn from both NACs and both Releasing Circuits (see "Releasing Circuits" on page 23) cannot exceed 2.25 amps.